What is birding?

 In an article about birding I feel I have to mention spotting scopes, however I would consider this to be potentially for more advanced birders.
 Spotting scopes look like small telescopes and provide a lot more magnification than binoculars.
 They are a much more expensive piece of equipment (it would be hard to find a worthwhile scope for less than $500) and must be used on a tripod.
 But, for viewing birds out on the ocean, soaring high overhead or across a great field, a scope can’t be beat.
-Audubon rated the Vortex Viper HD and the Celestron Regal M2 as good quality, lower priced scopes.
+Audubon rated the Celestron Regal M2 as a good quality, lower priced scope.
 If you want to try out a scope without committing to the price tag, try finding a used scope on Ebay.

 If you can find a local birding group that does bird watching outings, there will usually be one or two people who bring spotting scopes and let everyone in the group take turns looking.
 This can be another way to get to use a scope and think about if having one would be beneficial for you.

 If you are a beginner birder, don’t have much interest in going out in the field, or don’t have the ability to travel much, you can simply watch birds in your own backyard.
 Depending on where you live, you may be surprised how many different species you can identify in your yard.
 I had a home in a suburban neighborhood and over the course of a few years saw 30 different species come and go in the yard.

 A bird friendly yard means more birds.
 So what can you do to attract more feathered friends?

 - Bird feeders: one bird feeder can bring in many different types of birds.
 Multiple feeders with different types of food (different seeds, suet, mealworms, fruit, hummingbird nectar, etc) can attract even more.